Interested in becoming a Destiny Network church?

 Together we can go further.
 This principle so beautifully modelled for us in the Book of Acts, where we see diverse churches flowing together - united in mission, clear on values, and being supported on the journey.
 If this is what you’re looking for then the Destiny Network is for you.

 Here are some of the great benefits your church will experience in the Network:

-• Spiritual covering - In the Bible we see that spiritual covering brings blessing, protection and authority into the lives of individuals and churches.
+• Spiritual partnership and friendship - In the Bible we see that spiritual covering brings blessing, protection and authority into the lives of individuals and churches.
 In a spiritually dark world such benefits are essential as we take ground.

 • International Leaders Days happen regularly through the year and provide an opportunity for pastors and their teams to grow, learn and enjoy fellowship within the Network.
 If you are unable to attend in person there is a live stream option for you and your team.
 Network churches receive free recordings from these days.